bkmi/tmnre/README.md

 ## Stochasticity

 The simulation and training is done in parallel.
 That means that even with a fixed seed, it is usually impossible to return exactly the same results.
-Data is therefore provided to reproduce our plots exactly.
+Data is therefore provided to reproduce our plots.

 ## Contributing